 SEDR is working to support and promote alternative dispute resolution and mediation services in select Districts of Northern, Eastern, and Uva Provinces.

-The European Union has contracted the British Council to deliver the Supporting Effective Dispute Resolution (SEDR) project in partnership with The Asia Foundation in Sri Lanka over four years (2020-2024).
+The European Union has contracted the British Council to deliver the Supporting Effective Dispute Resolution (SEDR) project in partnership with The Asia Foundation in Sri Lanka over five years (2020-2025).
 The project comprises four overarching results areas that seek to enhance the effectiveness and availability of dispute resolution mechanisms in Sri Lanka and to foster social cohesion and more inclusive community-state engagement.

 SEDR is funded by the European Union and is one element of the European Union’s wider Strengthening Transformation, Reconciliation and Inclusive Democratic Engagement (STRIDE) programme in Sri Lanka, jointly implemented by the British Council, United Nations Development Programme (UNDP), and The World Bank.

 Strengthen dialogue between the people and the state thereby contributing to the resolution of critical underlying causes of conflict and prevention of escalation of local disputes.

 Improve dispute resolution services for both individual and community level grievances.